The Early Cricket Library

 Early Cricket etc – PF Thomas (1920s)

-Six very long and influential pamphlets written by PF Thomas, they deal with particular issues concerning early in enormous details, while fail to cohere to provide a coherent view of the development of the game.
+Six very long and influential pamphlets written by PF Thomas, they deal with particular issues concerning early cricket in enormous details, but, I think, failing to provide a coherent view of the development of the game.
 If you want to spend a lot of time thinking about issues such as the origin of the word ‘cricket’, these writings are a good place to start.
 That is, if you can find them – they are very rare.

 A History of Cricket – HS Altham and EW Swanton (1925)